bikram20/gitops-for-droplets/README.md

-# Terraform and Docker Compose Modules for Setting up Wordpress on DigitalOcean Droplet
+# Setting up Wordpress on DigitalOcean using Terraform and Docker Compose

 This repository contains Terraform and Docker Compose manifests for setting up WordPress on a DigitalOcean Droplet.
 Follow these steps to get started: